iamsuryasonar/markdown_blog_app/public/posts/react_interview_prep/react_interview_prep.md

  State is a data structure that starts with a default value when a Component mounts.
 It may be mutated across time, mostly as a result of user events.

 Props (short for properties) are a Component's configuration.
 They are received from above and immutable as far as the Component receiving them is concerned.
 A Component cannot change its props, but it is responsible for putting together the props of its child Components.
 Callback functions can also be passed in as props.

+### Q. Why we need to copy state before updating?
+React uses a virtual DOM to efficiently update the UI.
+When state changes, React compares the previous state with the new state to determine what needs to be updated.
+If you modify the existing state directly, React may not detect the change because it only compares references, not the actual content.
+Libraries like React.memo and useMemo rely on reference equality `===`  to prevent unnecessary renders.

 ### Q. Reactive values?
  In React, "reactive values" refer to the values declared directly inside the component body that: